laiquet/yolo-underwater/README.md

 # 🐟 Salmon YOLO Pipeline

-A consolidated end-to-end pipeline for **underwater salmon detection** using YOLO.
+An end-to-end pipeline for **underwater salmon detection** using YOLO.
 The pipeline covers the full lifecycle—from raw underwater image enhancement through model training, inference, and post-processing crop extraction—in a single command-line tool.

 ---